How to Schedule Social Media Posts Effectively

 Not only can you tag other accounts in your Instagram post setup, you can also do it in your captions.
 It’s a great way to highlight your collaborations with influencers, content creators, and other brands or give some recognition to people involved in your projects.

 You can also use tags to quote testimonials like in the post below or use it to post user generated content.
 With tagging, you make sure to give the audience more information, make your stakeholders aware of your communications, and give credit to the creator.

 Are your Instagram captions working?
 Which kind of captions lead to a higher engagement than others?
 There are different ways you can measure your results.
 Instagram Insights is a free feature that is part of any Instagram Business or Creator account.
 Here, you can get a general idea of your Instagram performance, for example, your most popular posts and the demographics of your followers.

-To get more in-depth analytics about your performance, it can be helpful to use an Instagram analytics tool.
+To get more in-depth analytics about your performance, it can be helpful to use an analytics tool.
 There are different tools out there to match your needs.
-With Brandwatch Essentials, for example, you not only save time publishing your content, you can also keep track of your performance.
-This is especially handy if you want to compare the performance across multiple channels.
+With Brandwatch's social suite, you can publish content, engage with your audience, and keep track of your performance.
+This is especially handy if you work across multiple channels.

 Now that you have some guidelines on what to consider for writing engaging Instagram captions, it’s always useful to see some examples.
 Here are 100 Instagram captions from one-word captions to funny one liners, from famous quotes to holiday celebrations.

 Short Instagram captions